insin/nwb/README.md

   serve
-    serve an app, or a component's demo app, with hot reloading --fallback  serve the index page from any path --info      show webpack module info
+    serve an app, or a component's demo app, with hot reloading --auto-install  auto install missing npm dependencies
+    --fallback      serve the index page from any path --info          show webpack module info
     --port          port to run the dev server on (default: 3000) --reload        auto reload the page if hot reloading fails

   test
     run unit tests